Fees and requirements

 In order to join the Faculty of Humanities as a self-funded PhD candidate you need to take the following steps:

-- Read the Research Programmes of the research schools on the website and decide which school you want to join.
-Decide how your project fits in or contributes to the programme of this school.
+- Read the Research Programmes of the research schools on the website and decide which school you want to join, depending on how your project fits with or contributes to the programme of this school.

-- Rewrite the proposal according to the advice provided by the supervisor, and together look for a second supervisor.
-See the guidelines for the full proposal below.
+- Rewrite the proposal according to the advice provided by the supervisors: see the guidelines for the full proposal below.

 - Ask your supervisors to write a short statement confirming their commitment to the project, with an argumentation on how the project contributes to the programme of the research school (max.
 250 words).